-Each of the director and supervisor of the Company has entered into a service contract with the Company with effect from the date of appointment of the respective director and supervisor, for a term of three years.
+Each of the Directors and Supervisors of the Company has entered into a service contract with the Company with effect from the date of appointment of the respective Directors and Supervisors, for a term of three years.

-Apart from the foregoing, no director and supervisor of the Company has a service contract with the Company which is not determinable by the Company within one year without payment of compensation, other than statutory compensation.
+Apart from the foregoing, no Directors of the Company has a service contract with the Company which is not determinable by the Company within one year without payment of compensation, other than statutory compensation.